-The following is a description of the more important series of records.
+The following are descriptions of the more important series of records.
 Information on additional records in the Central Files for the 1789-1906 period is found in Part I of Inventory 15: Inventory of the General Records of the Department of State.

 NOTE: Almost all central file records from this period are available on various National Archives microfilm publications.
-Many of those publications are now available online through the National Archives Catalog or through partner sites.
+As noted below, many of those publications are now available online through the National Archives Catalog.
+Some are accessible through partner sites.

 The Diplomatic Correspondence is arranged by country in four primary series of records: